 rights or defend ourselves from claims.

 For example, if you make a claim against us or we are subject to a litigation hold request, we will retain information until that claim has been fully settled or hold request been satisfied and any relevant limitation periods have expired.

-- If you are named in an application for insurance: we retain your information for a period of 7 years after an application for membership is rejected by us or withdrawn by you.
+- If you are named in an application for insurance, we retain your information for a period of six years after an application for a policy is rejected by us or withdrawn by you.

-- The right to obtain a copy of any of your personal information which we hold
+- The right to obtain a copy of any of your personal information that we hold

 - The right to request that we correct any of your personal information